 Testing for Vitamin and Mineral Deficiency

 Since heavy metals can interfere with vitamin and mineral absorption, we wanted to know if we had any toxins.
 Sure enough we were both high in arsenic.
 Arsenic is commonly found in brussels sprouts, rice, wine, and chicken, derived from the soil!
 And we were also both high in mercury.
-Since neither of us has any amalgam fillings we’re guessing that maybe came from eating canned salmon?
+Since neither of us has any amalgam fillings maybe that came from eating canned salmon?
 I’ll save the heavy-metals detox for another post and focus on vitamins and minerals for this one.

 Between the blood tests and hair analysis tests, we found that we were both quite deficient in several key nutrients, including: minerals, trace minerals, a couple of vitamins, and hormones.
 Kirk was very low in Vitamin B-9 (folate.)
 And we were both very low in: